glennr/blog/content/posts/testing-liveview-with-k6.md

 }
 ```

 What's more, k6 doesn't run those tests in a browser or in a NodeJS runtime.

-Rather, k6 ships as a Go binary, and is optimized for minimal resource consumption.

-To run a load test from the command line:
+Rather, k6 ships as a Go binary, optimized for minimal resource consumption.
+To run a load test, your invoke `k6` from the command line:

 ```bash
 k6 run --vus 10 --duration 30s script.js
 ```

-The above command simulates 10 Virtual Users (VUs) over a sustained period of 30 seconds.
+This simulates 10 Virtual Users (VUs) over a sustained period of 30 seconds.

-And it's _fast_.

-This efficiency is important for a load testing tool, as it means I didn't need to rent half of AWS to saturate my endpoints.
+K6 is _fast_.
+Efficiency is important in a load testing tool, as it means you don't need to rent half of AWS to saturate your application endpoints.

 The icing on the cake is I didn't have to install any plugins as [websockets are
 already supported](https://k6.io/docs/using-k6/protocols/websockets/).